Procedures

 Inclusion of those logos is compulsory so that the film will be projected, broadcast, and identified in every context as an Israeli film.
 The animated logo of the Foundation must appear in its entirety (image and sound, lasting 7 seconds) as furnished by the Foundation.

-End of film, credits following the primary creators of the film:
+End of film credits following the primary creators of the film:

-On behalf of Makor Foundation for Israeli Films
+Makor Foundation for Israeli Films

 Amit Goren